Manage Your Email 2x Faster with AI.

 A practical daily workflow

-Here is a workflow that takes 45 minutes instead of three hours:
+Here’s a workflow that takes 45 minutes instead of three hours:

 Morning (15 min):